 To begin the enhancement process, the Forensic Expert should use critical listening.
 Before adding any processing to the audio, they should listen through the recording multiple times and make notes on the issues they hear with the recording.
 Noting different sections of the audio and marking these points can be extremely helpful when fixing different problems in the recording.

 Some audio software includes processors that help fix clipping or clicking issues in the recording.
 Using this process first will help clean up the audio as much as possible before delving into more advanced techniques.
-Noise reduction is also a very helpful process for removing any background noise such that is consistent throughout the recording.
+Noise reduction is also a very helpful process for removing any background noise such that it is consistent throughout the recording.

-Many recordings I receive have an overall low level to begin with and simply need an increase in gain.
-Compressors as well as gain plugins can help raise the overall level of the recording.
+Many recordings I receive have an overall low level, to begin with, and simply need an increase in gain.
+Compressors, as well as gain plugins, can help raise the overall level of the recording.
 Compression will also help balance all of the signals in the recording.

 Equalization is another extremely helpful tool for audio enhancement.
-This will allow the Forensic Expert to remove unwanted frequencies and frequency ranges by varying amounts, as well as boost desired frequencies.
+This will allow the forensic expert to remove unwanted frequencies and frequency ranges by varying amounts, as well as boost desired frequencies.
 When using an equalizer, the Forensic Expert should experiment using their knowledge of frequencies and what they see in the recording.